rohberg/volto-searchkit-block/README.md

   };
 ```

 ## TODOs

-### Configurable filters
+### Configurable filters, etc

-Configure which filters should be available.
+- which filters should be available.
+- portal types
+- workflow states

 ### Restrict block creation to Site Admins.

 In future blocks creation can be restricted by permission / role.
 Then change attribute "restricted" to false.
 Until then: download add-on, change restricted to false, add block, switch back to restricted true.

 ## Credits